- Source Code Manager

 The elements checked out from the Source Code Manager are bordered by a red line in the project editor.

 To check in an element, go to the "Project explorer" pane and select "Check in" in the context menu of the element.

-When checking an element back in, a screen allows you to perform the following actions before the element is checked back in:
+A screen allows you to perform the following actions before checking the element back in: